Becheler/Becheler.github.io/pages/_posts/2018-10-01-derek-and-leonin.md

 It was unfortunately too late to save the old project (R.I.P. little code!) and I had to delete **everything** I had previously coded: thousands of code lines.

+Back to square one.
+That was not my best day.

 ![this day leonin understood the term rigidity]( {{site.url}}/draw/this_day.png )

-I understood the terms **rigidity** and **dependencies** the hard way!
+I understood the terms **rigidity** and **code dependency** the hard way!

 I started all over again, but this time *in the right direction*!

+**On an online developers community**, I began to ask each time I was not sure about the best (the less quick and dirty) way to code a feature or another.
+Thanks to their help I was little by little able to acquire some sound knowledge about design.

-With **sound knowledge of design** and thanks to the **help of the developers online community**, the code has involved a bit less rapidly, but with much more stability and reliability!
+The code has involved a bit less rapidly, but with much more stability and reliability!

 So yes, design is important.
 Absence of design had in my case rather ... concrete consequences!

 ### Never again!

-At the time of my PhD, it would have been a dream come true to have access to a resource warning me **I was missing something crucial**: design!
+At the time of my PhD, it would have been a dream come true to have access to a resource warning me **I was missing something crucial**!

 I did put huge efforts on training, though.